mfms-ncsu/galant-js/system-test-plan.md

 1. Run prim on g-10 starting at node 2, then node 7.
 Results will differ.
 2. Run kruskal on g-10.

+### Layered graphs

+1. Run barycenter on ex_20
+2. Run simple algorithm that reports all measures on n42-t48v150 and check that the numbers are correct: total crossings = 48, bottleneck crossings = 7, nonverticality = 150, and bottleneck verticality = 16